hashicorp/field-workshops-terraform/instruqt-tracks/terraform-foundations-aws/05-version-control-basics/assignment.md

 Select the `HashiCat-Development` workspace.
 Let's review the current workspace configuration.

 From the `Overview` page there will be an `Outputs` tab.
 There should be two outputs that were created, `catapp_ip` and `catapp_url`.
 Each
-Terraform Cloud workspace will have unique outputs for each environment.
+HCP Terraform workspace will have unique outputs for each environment.
 When you navigate to these URL's, the HashiCat webpage will indicate which environment they are in.

 Variables are set for the AWS credentials and prefix, similar to the previous challenges.
 There is also a variable named "environment" that